 The decimal point plays a significant role in decimal notation.
 It separates the whole part from the decimal part.

-This recognition of the role of the unit is highlighted by the prefixes of the names given to the place value of the digits on either side of the unit.
-Thus, thousandths represent a quantity one thousand times smaller than the unit.
+This recognition of the role of the ones digit is evidenced by the name prefixes given to the place value of the digits on either side of it.
+Thus, tenths represent a quantity ten times smaller than one and tens are ten times bigger.

 Knowledge: Algorithm